DinisMartinho/Image-Colorizer/README.md

 # Image-Colorizer
-A Neural Network Resembling an AE Neural Network Capable of Colorizing Grayscale Images.
+A Neural Network Resembling an AE that is Capable of Colorizing Grayscale Images.